jes-bro/comprobo_warmup/README.md

         print("W pressed!")
 ```

 Once we saw that we can chance the control flow of the program, we replaced the print statement with a control message to send to the NEATO.
+The function sets the properties of the Twist msg which gets published to the NEATO at the end of the loop.

 ```python
 if (key == "w"):